Navisino/alx-pre_course/0x01-git/README.md

-This is a nice directory
+This is updated .It is a nice directory